-Our capacity to commercialize EGRIFTA SV® and Trogarzo® will depend, in part, upon our ability to avoid infringing third party patents and other third-party intellectual property rights.
+Our capacity to commercialize EGRIFTA SV® and Trogarzo® or any other drug product we may acquire or in-license will depend, in part, upon our ability to avoid infringing third party patents and other third-party intellectual property rights.
 The biopharmaceutical and pharmaceutical industries have produced a multitude of patents and it is not always easy for participants, including us, to determine which patents cover various types of products, processes of manufacture or methods of use.
 The scope and breadth of patents is subject to interpretation by the courts and such interpretation may vary depending on the jurisdiction where the claim is filed and the court where such claim is litigated.
-For instance, the fact that we own patents for the treatment of HIV-related lipodystrophy in the United States and in other jurisdictions does not guarantee that we are not infringing one or more third-party patents in such country or in other jurisdictions and there can be no guarantee that we will not infringe or violate third-party patents and other third-party intellectual property rights in the United States or other jurisdictions.
+For instance, the fact that an entity owns or has rights to use patents pertaining to a subject matter in a country does not guarantee that it is not infringing one or more third-party patents in such country.
+Therefore, there can be no guarantee that any patent that we own of have rights to will not infringe or violate third-party patents and other third-party intellectual property rights in the country where such patent has been issued.